Track 4: Education

 There are two ways to contribute to this track:

 - Oral presentation.
-Submit a 500-word abstract by 6 January 2023.
+SUBMISSION CLOSED.
 Outcomes will be communicated to authors by 3 February 2023.
-Please use the submission template (docx) to write your contribution
+Please use the submission template (docx) to update your contribution

 - Poster/interactive media presentation.
-Submit a poster/dashboard/video presentation by 10 February 2023.
+SUBMISSION CLOSED.
 Outcomes will be communicated to authors by 24 February 2023.

 For more information regarding this call, please contact Track 4.
 Education Chairs: